 Do not remove your glasses

 Yes, they cause a bit of glare when the photo is taken.
 However, do not remove your glasses for the photo, as it will likely be very uncomfortable with all of the bright lights, and the resulting photo will look nothing like you.
 While this wasn’t for school picture day, I was forced to remove my glasses for an ID photo.
 The resulting photo looked so different that no one believed the photo was actually me.
 Plus, my eyes were bright red from the light.
 Not a good look.

 Ask for no flash

 I have photosensitivity and migraines that are triggered by flashing lights.
-All through high school, I requested that the photographer not use the flash when taking my photo.
-A lot of photographers understand epilepsy and are happy to accommodate.
+All through high school, I requested that the photographer not use the flash when taking my school pictures.
+While not a lot of photographers understood that I had an undiagnosed brain condition, they did understand epilepsy, so I would tell them that I had a condition like epilepsy and needed to avoid a camera flash and they understood.
 Some schools may require a student have a file with the school nurse saying they can’t have flash photography.

 Wait in a different location

 Stand in a different location away from flashing lights while waiting for your turn to take a photo.
 No need to commemorate a migraine attack, seizure, or other adverse response to the lights.
 The photographer may also need to set up a different camera or lighting area if you don’t want to use flash.

 I started wearing tinted glasses in eighth grade and haven’t had any non-tinted glasses since.
 While it is more difficult to see my eyes in photos, I am very sensitive to light and wouldn’t want to wear different glasses.